gitlabhq/gitlab-recipes/install/archlinux/README.md

       doc/install/installation.md in section "Install Init Script"
       Please fix the error above and rerun the checks.

-Do not mind about that error if you are sure that you have downloaded the up-to-date file from https://gitlab.com/gitlab-org/gitlab-recipes/raw/master/init/sysvinit/centos/gitlab-unicorn and saved it to `/etc/init.d/gitlab`.
+Do not mind about that error if you are sure that you have the correct systemd rules installed.

 If all other items are green, then congratulations on successfully installing GitLab!
 However there are still a few steps left.